Courses

 STS 142 TUT AlterNatives: Indigenous Futurism and Science Fiction

-In this expository writing course, we will analyze and argue about how near-human and partly human bodies appear in fiction and film.
-When do these bodies improve the spaces in which they appear?
-When do they threaten them?
+In this expository writing course, we will analyze and argue about how humanoid and partly human bodies appear in legend, fiction, and film.
+When are these bodies inviting?
+When are they threatening?
 How are they gendered, how are they raced, and why?
-What do they desire?
-Authors in different cultural and technological contexts have imagined not-quite-human selves for different ends and in different ways.
-Together we will develop our ideas on these topics in clear, strong prose.
-We will also ask how artists have cast human identities into foreign materials and media, and study the distortions and revelations that result.
-During museum visits at WCMA, students will use examples of self-portraiture, electrified bodies, and aspirational bodies to explore the representation, imitation, and abstraction of selves.
+Which technologies fit easily into human forms, and which are resistant?
+What do the persons who inhabit these near-human bodies desire?
+Students in this course will develop arguments in reply to these and related questions, developing 3 or 4 essays through multiple stages of planning, drafting, and revising.
 Because this is an expository writing seminar, we will spend half or more of our class time discussing and practicing writing skills. [ more ]

 STS 208(S) SEM Designer Genes